 Welcome to SA's Green News Portal!

 Are you concerned and excited about the greening of our society?
-Then this is your news portal.
-Use our green calendar to know what's happening - attend, be informed and spread this crucial education wherever you go.
-Subscribe and consistently learn how to green up all aspects of your life and work, so you can help lead our society transitioning towards a sustainable future.
+The Green Times is your news portal.
+Use our GREEN CALENDAR to know what's happening - attend, be informed and spread this crucial education wherever you go.
+SUBSCRIBE to our fortnightly e-newspaper and consistently learn how to green up all aspects of your life and work.
+Become a green leader in our society transitioning towards a sustainable future.
+For there's no time to waste.
+If you'd like daily news, follow us on FACEBOOK or TWITTER.

 Every year on World Environment Day (5 Jun) the country's leading scientists, consultants and business leaders gather to challenge and address crucial issues facing South African business.